JohnKaz/mwes/README.md

 Calculates three metrics for a given conllu file containing predicted mwe annotations: Per-token recall, Per-token precision and Per-VMWE recall.

-Example of usage (for file containing predictions in the XPOS collumn:
+Example of usage (for file containing predictions in the XPOS collumn):

 ```
 with open("predictions.conllu", "r", encoding="utf-8") as file: